 Dr. Hynes is an experienced nurse, health services researcher, and data scientist.
 Her research focuses on innovative approaches to improve healthcare quality and access.
 Her service focuses on database and informatics methods to support research and evaluation of healthcare interventions.

 She received her Bachelor of Science in Nursing degree from Loyola University of Chicago, Master of Public Health degree from Johns Hopkins University, School of Hygiene and Public Health, and her Doctoral degree (PhD) from the University of North Carolina at Chapel Hill, School of Public Health.
 She completed postdoctoral training at the Cecil B. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill and at Drexel University through the Hedwig van Ameringen Executive Leadership for Academic Medicine (ELAM) in 2014.
 She served as tenure track faculty at Duke University, Loyola University Chicago, and the University of Illinois at Chicago.
 Dr. Hynes has also been a Research Scientist in the US Department of Veterans Affairs since 1991, currently appointed at the Portland VA Health Care System as a part of the Center to Improve Veteran Involvement in Care (CIVIC).
-She joined Oregon State University as Professor in the College of Public Health and Human Sciences and as the Director of the new Health Data & Informatics (HDI) Center in the Center for Genome Research and Biocomputing in 2018
+She joined Oregon State University as Professor in the College of Public Health and Human Sciences and as the Director of the new Health Data & Informatics (HDI) Program in the Center for Genome Research and Biocomputing in 2018